-The polar form of spinor fields is the one for which all components can be written as product of module times unitary phase while respecting general covariance.
-Albeit no complex structure is found for vector fields, a similar decomposition can be done also in this situation.
+The polar decomposition of spinor fields is essentially the technique for which in a spinor each complex component can be written in polar form, that is as a product of a module times a phase, while maintaining the manifest covariance of the formulation.
+After writing spinors in polar form, it is possible to easily compute the spin-sum relationships \cite{Fabbri:2020ypd}.

-Any reader interested in details and notation can find them in \cite{Fabbri:2019oxy}.
-Here we will recall only the generalities.
-We begin by saying that for any vector field one can always find a frame in which

-with $v^{b}$ a normalized vector, $(\Lambda)^{a}_{\phantom{a}b}$ being one specific real Lorentz transformation, and in which $\phi$ is a scalar called module and the only degree of freedom.
-In an analogous manner, we can do the same for spinor fields, although two cases are split: if the spinor is regular, that is $i\overline{\psi}\boldsymbol{\pi}\psi$ and $\overline{\psi}\psi$ are not both equal to zero identically, then it is always possible to find a frame in which